0xCB-dev/docs.keeb.supply/content/basics/soldering/promicro/index.md

 Soldering Hotswap sockets takes a bit more work.
 Start by just placing your controller ontop of the headers.
 Be aware of the pinout and the orientation of the controller!
 ![controller-notsoldered](controller-notsoldered.jpg)

 <br>After that stick a diode leg into one of the holes of the controller.
-You can also use [these](https://www.mouser.de/ProductDetail/575-3320000150000030) MillMax pins that.
+You can also use [these](https://keeb.supply/products/millmax-pins) MillMax pins that are more sturdy and will last longer.
 ![diode](diode.jpg)

 <br>Clip off that diode flush with the top of the controller.